shanthigune/API-aggregation-service/README.md

 # API-aggregation-service

-#Description
+# Description
-API-aggregation-service service for consolidating the interface with these external APIs into a single endpoint that can handle multiple logical requests in one network request
+API-aggregation-service for consolidating the interface with these external APIs into a single endpoint that can handle multiple logical requests in one network request

-#Technology
+# Technology

 -java 17

 -gradle

 -spring boot

 -rest api

-#setup guide
+# setup guide
 1. pull required service image from docker hub - docker pull xyzassessment/backend-services
 2. start up docker image in port 8080 - docker run --publish 8081:8081 xyzassessment/backend-services
 3. start up API-aggregation-service in port 8081 - gradle boot run